 - Risk of becoming overly dependent on one corporate partner

-5. Institutional Investors
+Institutional Investors

 Institutional investors are organisations that pool and invest large sums of money on behalf of others, including pension funds, mutual funds, insurance companies, endowments, and sovereign wealth funds.
-Though rarely direct startup investment sources, they channel capital through venture firms that support emerging businesses.
+Though they rarely direct startup investment sources, they channel capital through venture firms that support emerging businesses.

 Characteristics: